Magnesium citrate: Mechanism of action

 Magnesium citrate works by attracting water through the tissues by a process known as osmosis.
 Once in the intestine, it can attract enough water into the intestine to induce defecation.
 The additional water stimulates bowel motility.
 This means it can also be used to treat rectal and colon problems.
-Magnesium citrate functions best on an empty stomach, and should always be followed with a full (eight ounce or 250 ml) glass of water or juice to help counteract water loss and aid in absorption.
+Magnesium citrate functions best on an empty stomach, and should always be followed with a full (eight-ounce or 250 ml) glass of water or juice to help counteract water loss and aid in absorption.
 Magnesium citrate solutions generally produce bowel movement in one-half to three hours.

 Use and dosage

 The maximum upper tolerance limit (UTL) for magnesium in supplement form for adults is 350 mg of elemental magnesium per day, according to the National Institutes of Health (NIH).
-In addition, according to the NIH, total dietary requirements for magnesium from all sources (in other words, food and supplements) is 320–420 mg of elemental magnesium per day, though there is no UT for dietary magnesium.
+In addition, according to the NIH, total dietary requirements for magnesium from all sources (in other words, food and supplements) is 320–420 mg of elemental magnesium per day, though there is no UTL for dietary magnesium.